A true game changer in low whistles.

 The walls of this whistle are thick.
 This permits angled drilling of the finger holes, which form slanted chimneys that connect the top and bottom of each hole.
 These angled holes are extended into the bore by the use of small tubes – the chimney extenders.
 (See diagram with the photos.)
 The tops of the holes – where the fingers touch – can therefore be placed very close together, as closely spaced as on a low G whistle, as you can see in the photos and the video.

 The chimney extenders do not interfere with the whistle’s sound in any way.
 In the video (at approximately five minutes in) you can compare the sounds of standard and close-spaced Low D whistles.

-You may choose close hole spacing for both hands (recommended) or for just the top or bottom hand.
+For the whistles in low C and higher, you may choose close hole spacing for both hands (recommended) or for just the top or bottom hand.
 (Close spacing for the top hand entails a bit more cost than close spacing for the bottom hand because it is more labor-intensive.
 But close spacing for both hands is the best value.
 You’ll see what these costs are when you select your options below.)

 The Carbony pennywhistles are our favorites of the fine handmade whistles.
 They follow in the footsteps of the legendary, highly sought-after (and rarely available) Michael Copeland whistles, in tone, response and conical-bore shape.
 Due to their carbon fiber bodies, Carbony whistles are virtually indestructible.
 They come with a lifetime warranty.

 The Carbony Big Bore Low Whistles are very satisfying to play – the high notes of the second octave speak very easily.
 Intonation is superb, and of course they are tunable, with their two-piece design.
 Each one comes with a fabric drawstring carrying pouch.
-A sturdy leather case for the low D is available here.

 The tapered design allows for rapid passage articulation and optimal volume balance in all registers.
 Includes anodized aluminum serialized laser engraved fipple body with ebonite tip.